library(dplyr)

 # Reading Bangladesh shapefile at administrative level 3

-bgd_admin3 <- st_read("bgd_admbnda_adm3_bbs_20201113.shp")
+<- st_read("bgd_admbnda_adm3_bbs_20201113.shp")

-extent(bgd_admin3)
+bgd_admin3 extent(bgd_admin3)

 The extent command is a quick check to show the minimum and maximum x and y coordinates that the shapefile contains.

-We create a new object using the est estimators and renaming the Domain column as ADM3_PCODE in order to match column names in the shapefile.
+in order to match column names in the shapefile.

-est.maps <- data.frame(est) %>% mutate(ADM3_PCODE = Domain)
+<- data.frame(est) %>% mutate(ADM3_PCODE = Domain) est.maps

 We now just need to merge the shape file with the data frame which includes both the direct and FH estimates

-est.shp.coef <- left_join(bgd_admin3, est.maps)
+<- left_join(bgd_admin3, est.maps) est.shp.coef

 Map of direct estimates

-The commands for creating the maps of direct estimates vs FH estimates are almost identical.
-To create the visualisation for the direct estimates you use the argument fill = Direct, compared to fill = FH for the FH estimates.
+for the FH estimates.
 You are also able to adjust the title of this map under the name argument, technically the estimation is showing the probability a household in that upazila is in the bottom quintile of wealth distribution across the country.
-You are also easily able to adjust the scale of the plot, for example setting pretty_breaks(n=10) if you want the scale at 0.1 (1/10) intervals of probability instead of what it is currently set at 0.2 (1/5).
+You are also easily able to adjust the scale of the plot, for example setting pretty_breaks(n=10)

 ggplot() + geom_sf(data=est.shp.coef, aes(fill=Direct), color="black", linewidth= 0.25) + theme_nothing(legend = TRUE) + scale_fill_distiller(name = "Proportion of Households in Poverty", palette = "Greens", direction = 1, breaks = pretty_breaks(n = 5))